MrBananaPants/StarTracker/README.md

 What needs to be added / fixed:

-- The FAB needs to be replaced to the bottom right.
-- The buttons need to visually show the user what mode is currently selected.
 - Timer should be added to show the user how long the Star Tracker has been running for.
 - App icons need to be made.
 - APK needs to be signed.